abhijeetk/af-binder/docs/afb-events-guide.md

 The name is given here explicitly.
 The name is automatically prefixed with the name of the binding.
-For example, a binding of prefix "xxx" would broadcat the event "xxx/name".
+For example, a binding of prefix "xxx" would broadcast the event "xxx/name".

 ### Function onevent (field of afbBindingV2)